mkenney/DatatableJs/README.md

 22 1 1
 ```

-Example 6: All of the filter rules can be commbined in any way
+Example 6: All of the filter rules can be combined in any way
 ```javascript
 var datatable = new DatatableJs({
     data: sample_data